-Generally, this involves mounting a door profile, incorporating one or more electrical fans, into an external door opening(s).
+Generally, this involves mounting a door profile and incorporating one or more electrical fans into an external door opening(s).
 Depending on their orientation, the fans can be used to pressurise or depressurise the building.
 The resulting difference between the external and internal pressure can be used to calculate the permeability of the building envelope (given that the envelope area is known).

-This permeability is an indicator of how well sealed the building is, and whether there are openings in the envelope.
+This permeability is an indicator of how air tight the building is, and whether there are openings in the envelope.
 Generally, 10 differential pressure points are taken at different fan flows to establish an accurate result for the building.
 Our certified specialised software is used to establish an accurate Air Tightness Test result.